Marco Di Vaio: Juventus

 Juventus won the race to sign him during the following summer (2002), by paying Parma €7 million (€2 million plus 50% registration rights of Brighi) for the loan.

 But Di Vaio never really reproduced the form he showed at Parma, mainly because of the immense competition for a first-team places at Juventus.
 Initially a loan signing, he was signed permanently in summer 2003 for €14 million.

-During his stay with Juventus he managed to win one scudetto, and reached 2003 UEFA Champions League Final.
+During his stay with Juventus, he managed to win one scudetto, and reached 2003 UEFA Champions League final.

 Valencia

 Due to an early exit from the UEFA Champions League 2003–04 and coupled with the arrival of new coach Fabio Capello, Juventus began a restructuring of their first team squad.
 As a result, Di Vaio and his striking partner Fabrizio Miccoli were soon frozen out.
-Di Vaio moved to defending UEFA Cup and La Liga champions Valencia on a 5-year contract, costing Valencia € 10.5million, joining up with fellow countrymen, coach Claudio Ranieri and new signing Bernardo Corradi.
-Di Vaio partnered Corradi up front in 10 La Liga matches, creating a total of 4 goals.
+Di Vaio moved to defending UEFA Cup and La Liga champions Valencia on a five-year contract, costing Valencia € 10.5million, joining up with fellow countrymen, coach Claudio Ranieri and new signing Bernardo Corradi.
+Di Vaio partnered Corradi up front in ten La Liga matches, creating a total of four goals.
 He managed a mere eleven league goals during his spell in Spain.

 His presence in the first team line-up of Valencia became restricted with the arrivals of Patrick Kluivert and David Villa, along with the sacking of Ranieri.
 New coach Quique Sánchez Flores preferred to use Miguel Ángel Angulo as Villa's strike partner or utilised a 4–5–1 formation, with Villa as the lone frontman.
 This restricted Di Vaio to only one league start during the 2005–06 season.

 Monaco

-In January 2006, Di Vaio was loaned out to Ligue 1 side AS Monaco with an option to make the deal permanent.
-Along with Di Vaio, countryman Christian Vieri was also signed and partnered him for 7 French league matches, yielding 3 goals all of which were scored by Vieri.
-Initially an insurance signing for injured Javier Chevantón and to replace the departing Emmanuel Adebayor, the Italian duo created opportunities for Chevantón to score goals in the second half of the season.
+In January 2006, Di Vaio was loaned out to Ligue 1 side Monaco with an option to make the deal permanent.
+Along with Di Vaio, countryman Christian Vieri was also signed and partnered him for seven French league matches, yielding three goals, all of which were scored by Vieri.
+Initially an insurance signing for injured Javier Chevantón, and to replace the departing Emmanuel Adebayor, the Italian duo created opportunities for Chevantón to score goals in the second half of the season.

-In his second season Di Vaio became the 3rd choice striker behind new signings Jan Koller and Jérémy Menez, restricting him to just six first team appearances.
+In his second season, Di Vaio became the third choice striker behind new signings Jan Koller and Jérémy Menez, restricting him to just six first team appearances.

 Genoa

 On 22 January 2007, after an unsuccessful spell in Ligue 1, Di Vaio surprisingly returned to Italy by signing with Serie B club Genoa, a side strongly pushing for promotion, for €1.8 million.
-The club duly achieved promotion, but once in Serie A, the partnership of Marco Borriello and Giuseppe Sculli was preferred, leaving Di Vaio to make only 9 appearances.
+The club duly achieved promotion, but once in Serie A, the partnership of Marco Borriello and Giuseppe Sculli was preferred, leaving Di Vaio to make only nine appearances.